-A senior assessment is geared specifically to meet the diagnostic needs of older individuals age 55 and above who are presenting with cognitive changes particularly in the form of memory loss.
-The evaluation involves a clinical interview with the individual and family members, a thorough review of medical records, consultation with other providers involved in the patient’s health care, and the administration of psychometric measures that evaluates all facets of memory functioning so as to better determine the nature of the “breakdown” in the memory process (registration, encoding, consolidation, storage or retrieval).
-The testing also includes the evaluation of other cognitive realms, such as visual, sensory-motor, language and executive functioning; areas of impairment that often come hand-in-hand with memory loss.
+A senior assessment is tailored to the diagnostic needs of individuals over 55 who are presenting with cognitive changes particularly in the form of memory loss.
+The evaluation involves a clinical interview with the individual and family members, a thorough review of medical records, consultation with other providers involved in the patient’s health care, and the administration of psychometric measures that evaluates all facets of memory functioning so as to better determine the nature of the “breakdown” in the memory process (encoding, consolidation, storage or retrieval).
+The testing also includes the evaluation of other cognitive realms, such as visualspatial, sensory-motor, expressive and receptive language and executive functioning (e.g., judgment, impulse control, initiation skills, abstract reasoning ability).
+Mood and effort are also assessed since they have established impacts on cognitive performance.

 An accurate diagnosis and identification of the causes for the cognitive changes is essential in determining the most appropriate and effective interventions.
 This is particularly relevant when early detection of certain neurological disorders can lead to successful stabilization of the condition, or when the underlying cause of the mental deterioration is associated with a medical state that is treatable (embolism, tumor, infection, metabolic/endocrine imbalances, toxic states, drug-drug interactions, etc.) with cognitive impairments that can be potentially reversible.
 Early intervention and participation in an effective Cognitive Rehabilitation Program can play a crucial role in prolonging independent functioning and delay the need for more restrictive placement in Assisted Living, Group Homes, or Skilled Nursing Care facilities.
 This vital service seems to be particularly relevant since recent studies have shown that brain plasticity was found to be likely even in the elderly population (Kopytova et al., 2004) and cognitive interventions were found to help older individuals to improve their cognitive functions such as episodic memory, reasoning and processing speed (Ball et al., 2002).